Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory I: Reflection coefficients: Asymptotic expansions: class one Whittaker functions, Gaussian Multiplicative Chaos measures and Toda Vertex Operators

 $R_s(\alpha)$ is a \emph{Toda reflection coefficient}, and is equal to

 \end{theorem} This statement allows to make sense of Toda reflection coefficients when $s=s_{\sigma 1}\cdots s_{\sigma r}$ for $\sigma$ a permutation of $\{1,\cdots,r\}$.
-The value of these reflection coefficients is in agreement with predictions from the physics literature~\cite{reflection_simplylaced, refl_non_simply_laced, Fat_refl}.
-The feature that these Toda reflection coefficients arise in the asymptotic expansion of the Vertex Operators somewhat appears in~\cite{reflection_simplylaced, refl_non_simply_laced}.
-We stress the remarkable property that for $s=s_i$ and up to basic adjustments we have the identification with the Liouville reflection coefficient $R_{s_i}(\alpha)=R_L(\frac{\ps{\alpha,e_i}}{\sqrt 2})$, while we recover the noticeable identity
+The value of the Toda reflection coefficients thus computed is in agreement with predictions from the physics literature~\cite{reflection_simplylaced, refl_non_simply_laced, Fat_refl}.
+The feature that Toda reflection coefficients arise in the asymptotic expansion of the Vertex Operators somewhat appears in~\cite{reflection_simplylaced, refl_non_simply_laced}.
+We stress the remarkable property that Liouville reflection coefficients $R_L(\alpha)$ (see Equation~\eqref{equ:refl_lio} below) can be recovered from Toda reflection coefficients via the identification

+where with these notations we have stressed the dependence in the coupling constant.
+Moreover Toda reflection coefficients can be computed recursively thanks to the noticeable identity, valid for any $s$ and $\tau$ in $W$:

-which allows to reduce the computation of Toda reflection coefficients to that of Liouville.
-Using this relation one checks that in the cases we consider we have an alternative representation of the reflection coefficients:
+which in particular allows to reduce the computation of Toda reflection coefficients to that of Liouville.
+Using this relation one checks that in the cases we consider we have an alternative representation of the Toda reflection coefficients:

 where the $\omega_i^\vee$ are defined via $\ps{\omega_i^\vee,e_j}=\delta_{ij}$.

 Eventually, we show that these reflection coefficients naturally arise in the tail expansion of the GMC measures.
 To this end, let us introduce the \emph{unit volume reflection coefficient} $\overline{R_s}(\alpha)$ by setting $\mu_i=1$ for all $1\leq i\leq r$ and